GAISSA-UPC/seaa2023_ect/README.md

 __WARNING!
 The memory limit value is just an example.
 Do not take it as a reference.__

-### Get the pre-trained models
-You can download the three pre-trained models used to train MobileNet V2, NASNet Mobile and Xception from the [releases](https://github.com/santidrj/seaa2023_ect/releases).
-Once downloaded, you need to place them under the root of the project inside a `models` folder to allow the training scripts to find them.

 ## Running the experiment
 Once the environment is set up, you can run the experiment by executing the following command: